-On 1 June 2016, I announced the launch of a new digital magazine for public speaking professionals: Presentation Guru.
-I am proud to be one of the co-founders of the site.
+I am proud to be one of the co-founders of the website Presentation Guru.
 This post is part of a series designed to share the great content on Presentation Guru with the Manner of Speaking community.

 Stories are easier to remember because stories are how we remember.
 When facts become so widely available and instantly accessible, each one becomes less valuable.
 What begins to matter more is the ability to place these facts in context and to deliver them with emotional impact.

-You can learn more about the fascinating neuroscience behind stories in this Presentation Guru post by Doug Stevenson, an expert in corporate storytelling.
+You can learn more about the science of storytelling in this Presentation Guru post by Doug Stevenson, an expert in corporate storytelling.